Provided by Mossy Oak Properties

 "I would advise a buyer that is looking at land that features mineral rights to do their due diligence to determine what mineral rights they are actually getting," Bauer said.
 "Good advice would be to find a local attorney that deals with mineral rights and knows the mining and drilling activity in the area."

 Determining whether a parcel of land featuring mineral rights is the correct decision for you often comes down to weighting the pros and cons.

 For instance, higher initial costs and potential complications must be measured against the possibility of future profit.

 "Determining the facts about a property's mineral title can be a costly endeavor," Bauer continued.
 "A mineral search at the local courthouse records office can be very expensive to have done.
 Also, title insurance no longer insures the mineral estate to a property.
 On the other hand, it can be very profitable to own a property with mineral rights in a desirable oil/gas area.
-I personally know landowners who have received thousands of dollars for oil/gas lease bonus money and royalties."
+I personally know landowners who have received hundreds of thousands of dollars for oil/gas lease bonus money and royalties."

 At the end of the day, you must ask yourself: Why am I buying land?
 Are you looking to own a slice of property you can use for hunting, camping or other outdoor activities?
 Or are you searching for farm land you can use to grow crops and raise livestock?

 Mineral rights can interfere with these endeavors, but they can also make your land much more valuable.
 So if your main goal is simply to invest and turn a profit, mineral rights may have much to offer.

 Regardless of your overall plans, keep in mind that the complex ins and outs of mineral rights make it more important than ever to work with an experienced land specialist.
 Whether you're after hunting property for sale or a strategic investment, working with knowledgeable brokers can make all the difference.